 Lavrentis is a PhD candidate (since 2018) on the ecology of the Golden Eagle in Northern Greece, involving its diet, movement ecology of territorial and dispersing individuals through high resolution telemetry and conservation status and distribution modelling.
 He is supported by a Natural Research ltd – Scotland grant for telemetry and the Leventis scholarships foundation.
 He has been working as a freelance field ornithologist since 2008, mostly in conservation and monitoring projects concerning birds of prey.

-Apostolis is a PhD candidate (since 2021) and his research focuses on species diversity and community ecology of Orthoptera.
-He has conducted his diploma thesis on Orthoptera diversity patterns of Mitsikeli mountain.
+Apostolis is a PhD candidate (since 2022) and his research focuses on species diversity and community ecology of Orthoptera.
+He is a biologist and has conducted his diploma thesis on Orthoptera diversity patterns of Mitsikeli mountain.
 Since 2021, he participates, as a freelancer, in research projects for the monitoring and conservation of rare, endemic, and endangered Orthoptera of mountainous ecosystems in protected areas, studying their relationship to habitat characteristics.
-BLC projects: PINS, LAC, PARNO, OITI, ALEXANOR.
+He gained an excellence grant for PhD students in 2023 (ELIDEK).
+BLC projects: PINS, LAC, PARNO, OITI, ALEXANOR,.

 Nikos is a free-lancer biologist, specialized in ornithology.
 He has worked in various bird monitoring and conservation projects in several Special Protected Areas of Greece.
 He currently works on Management Plans for Protected areas, Environmental Impact Assessments and Specific Ecological Assessments.
 His previous research has focused on benthic macro-invertebrates’ abundance in the feeding areas of shorebirds, habitat selection of waterbirds, Odonata diversity.
 He currently studies the breeding ecology of Glossy Ibis (Plegadis falcinellus).
 BCL project: AOOS.